HTML & CSS Done Right - by Yalco

 I wanted to create a series where those starting to code for the first time can begin from their very first coding experience.

 While HTML & CSS have a low barrier to entry, it is rare to find developers who study them deeply and use them 'properly.'
-Therefore, I wanted to create a course that delves into difficult concepts and detailed properties, making it highly beneficial even for professional developers and publishers.
+Therefore, I wanted to create a course that dives into difficult concepts and detailed properties, making it highly beneficial even for professional developers and publishers.

 With the goal of creating a truly wonderful and informative course, I have produced this lecture after a long period of research and preparation.

-Who should
+Who should take

-take this course?
+this course?

 👨💻